Originally Published: July 15, 2019

 For Corporations, you will receive Articles of Incorporation, which serve as the official legal document establishing your company.

-You may wish to register your tax accounts with the Canada Revenue Agency (CRA).
-This includes setting up accounts for HST and Payroll if applicable.
+You may also want to set up HST and Payroll accounts.
 Ontario Business Central can assist with registering these tax accounts, ensuring your business remains compliant right from the start.

 Step 4: Build Your Ecommerce Website

-Your website is the heart of your ecommerce business.
+Your website is the heart of your e-commerce business.
 This is where potential customers will browse, buy, and interact with your brand.
-Creating a site that is user-friendly and visually appealing keeps customers on your page and encourages online sales.
+Creating a user-friendly, visually appealing site keeps customers on your page and encourages online sales.

 An easy-to-use website helps customers find what they need and make purchases faster.
 Testing your website to ensure that all functions work smoothly is another key step before launching.